 Qasim Virjee 24:21

 all got sick.
 I knew nothing of this story.
 This is fascinating.
-So So you know,
+So you

-one of the early headlines through the the first summer of COVID.
-In the UK, food all around the world, food was rotting in the fields because there was no one to pick it.
-So in the UK, people volunteer to go work the fields and pick tomatoes or carrots or whatever it was that was in season and this happened obviously for months and months.
-But that’s because people were home and food was rotting.
+know, one of the early headlines through the first summer of COVID, in the UK, food all around the world food was rotting in the fields because there was no one to pick it.
+So in the UK, people volunteered to go work the fields and pick tomatoes or carrots or whatever it was that was in season and this happened obviously for months and months.
+But that's because people were home and food was rotting.
 And there were no workers.
 Yeah, we all relied on someone else to do that work for us.
-I don’t think anyone wanted to see a pandemic come but I think the idea of food security You know, I’ve been talking about this for a little while with prospective ex customers of mine.
-And the truth is they say I have vertical farming sounds great, but what’s the price?
-And oil came back down to just like being in the paper business?
+I don't think anyone wanted to see a pandemic come but I think the idea of food secure You know, I've been talking about this for a little while with prospective ex customers of mine.
+And the truth is this idea of vertical farming sounds great, but what's the price?
+And it all came back down to just like being in the paper business.
 Around price.
 The good thing here is that the price was no longer the cheapest price at the cheapest time of the year that phantom price.
 Yeah.
 The customers are the buyers were savvy enough to understand that there was so much price volatility on fresh produce from summer to winter, from spring to fall, that it it no longer became make, you know, can you make product at the cheapest price?
 It was?
 Can you make product at the average price?
 Exactly.
 Because then we can have a stable price.
 Yeah, instead of one that fluctuates quarterly.
-And that’s that’s that’s the honest truth with with the volatility in the market.
-So we got sort of elevate farms we kind of came together with and this in itself could be a massive story, to get into detail about how we evolved as elevate farm from sort of a technology perspective, but we kind of had that same focus that I’d say we had at Metro paper, and that was high volume, low margin.
-Like how do we figure out how to grow really good food at competitive costs?
+And that's, that's that's the honest truth with with the volatility in the market.
+So we got sort of elevate farms we kind of came together with and this in itself could be a massive story, to get into detail about how we evolved as elevate farm from sort of a technology perspective, but we kind of had that same focus that I'd say we had at Metro paper, and that was high volume, low margin, like how do we figure out how to grow really good food at competitive costs?
 Right.
 So

 Qasim Virjee 26:22

-when we first met and you told me about this, that was still like, what was that a year ago?
+that's when we first met and you told me about this that was still like, what was that a

 Qasim Virjee 26:29